LichFactory-Games/lichfactory/docs/Cryptography/posts/Making-New-Subclasses-–-Some-Examples.md

 The first two features, gained at level two when the subclass is chosen, indicate core aspects of the subclass.
 We get enhanced proficiency (Orimancers are supposed to be particularly learned and well-studied) and the ability to bend or warp space.
 The latter makes the Orimancer especially mobile, able to pop in and out of dangerous areas, and similarly to move others as well.
 This is a core expression of the character concept, and lets the subclass stand out mechanically as well.

 The next three abilities likewise provide mechanical benefits centered on moving or controlling space-time, with the cap being agelessness and immunity to being moved in time or space against one's will.
-You can look at [[../../Homebrew/Subclasses/Orimancer-(Wizard)|the subclass]] itself for further details.
+You can look at [the subclass](../Homebrew/Subclasses/Orimancer-Wizard.md) itself for further details.

 ### Evaluation
 I have been pretty happy with this subclass, which also includes some specific Orimancy spells, and have had a couple of players choose the subclass, with playtest results being positive.

 ## The Tinkerer

-The [[../../Homebrew/Subclasses/Tinkerer-(Rogue)|Tinkerer]] subclass of Rogue was my attempt to make a subclass that would reflect the fact that the campaign world has some technological advancements, and that an adventurer might make use of them.
+The [Tinkerer](../Homebrew/Subclasses/Tinkerer-Rogue.md) subclass of Rogue was my attempt to make a subclass that would reflect the fact that the campaign world has some technological advancements, and that an adventurer might make use of them.
 Basically, I wanted a D&D version of 18th century MacGyver.
 I chose the Rogue class as the base class because the Rogue in D&D 5e has become the "expert" class, where skill and tool proficiency is often most emphasized.
 I also didn't want to compete with or try and replace the Artificer class.

 ### Features
 I gave the Tinkerer six features, again all gained at standard Rogue Archetype levels 3, 9, 13, and 17: